leedhn/papago/README.md

 data 폴더에 `train_source.txt`, `train_target.txt`,`test_source.txt`, `test_target.txt` 파일을 업로드 해주세요.
 colab pro 기반으로 작성되었으며, pytorch.org/tutorial code를 참고하였습니다.

+## ipynb file discription
++ GRU.ipynb : GRU model code for predicting target vector.
+Model includes one encoderRNN and one AttentionDecoderRNN.
+    This code saves model in directory model/ with epoch number information. `encoder_{EPOCH}.pth``decoder_{EPOCH}.pth` This code saves logfile for recording train loss

++ transformer.ipynb : Transformer model code for predicting target vector.
+Model includes one transformer.
+    This code saves model in directory model/ with epoch number information. `transformer_{EPOCH}.pth` This code saves logfile for recording train loss

++ compare.ipynb : comparing accuracy with trained models which saved at /trained_models/ dir.
+  + target level accuracy
+    + 'Truely corrected target sequence' score: which means model predicted exactly same as target.
+    + 'Widely corrected target sequence' score: which means model predicted same as target for corresponding target length, and appended some more values after target length.
+  + vector item level accuracy
+    + when model predicted exactly same as target, the accuracy is 1.
+    + For each index, add 1 if the values are the same, 0 if they are different, and then divide by the final length to get the accuracy.

 ## task discription

 The objective of this task is to create a model that approximates a mapping function from an input sequence of integers ("source") to an output sequence of integers ("target") using a training data set (`train_source.txt`, `train_target.txt`), and achieve best generalization performance on a held-out test set (`test_source.txt`, `test_target.txt`).
 Use any technique and framework you think is appropriate.